NetBSD/pkgsrc/textproc/split-thai/files/README.txt

      st-emacs
      st-icu
      st-swath
+     tgrep

 SYNOPSIS
      st-emacs|st-icu|st-swath [filename|text1 text2 ...|'blank']
+     tgrep [options] FILE ...

 DESCRIPTION
      This package is a collection of utilities to separate Thai words by spaces (word tokenization).
 They can separate stdin, files, or text as arguments.
-It includes 3 separate utilities:
+It includes these utilities:

      st-emacs:  emacs-script using emacs lisp thai-word library https://www.gnu.org/software/emacs/